 GUTS!
 Girls’ Leadership

-Girls Using Their Strengths — GUTS! — is a community-based leadership and empowerment program for girls and gender-diverse youth, ages 9 to 18.
+Girls Using Their Strengths — GUTS! — is a community-based leadership and empowerment program for girls and gender-diverse 4th to 8th graders.
 GUTS! encourages young people to explore personal values and discover their strengths through wilderness adventures in the summer, as well as through after-school groups and service projects during the academic year.

 Summer Outdoor Adventures